seanachaidh/guessng-game/README.md

 Look for more information in the report or in the file guessing-runner.lisp.
 This file generates plot and rawdata.
 All plots are generated in the root directory of the project.

 Please do not remove the folder rawdata and tmpgraph

+For more information, read the book "the talking heads experiment" by Luc Steels